-Make them understand some of these things are natural like sun, moon, star, mountains, cat, dog, tree, boy, girl, etc. The other things are man-made like chair, table, TV, fan, pencil, eraser, board, building, washing machine, mobile, etc.
+Make them understand some of these things are natural like sun, moon, star, mountains, cat, dog, tree, boy, girl, etc. The other things are Human-made like chair, table, TV, fan, pencil, eraser, board, building, washing machine, mobile, etc.

-Explain to the students that machines are made by man.
+Explain to the students that machines are made by human.

-Give examples of some machines around us like refrigerator, air conditioner, television, mobile, car, etc. and their use.
+Give examples of some machines around us like air conditioner, refrigerator, washing machine, television, mobile phone, car, etc. and their use.